 It can be hard to warm up to the idea of putting a big hard plastic collar around your dog’s neck, even if it is only for a few days.
 But what if that collar was made of soft yet durable fabric instead?
 This kind of cone is more workable, and it can be more comforting and cozy than plastic.
 Having said that, you might want to try one of these two options.

 KVP EZ Soft Pet Cloth Recovery Collar

-As a side benefit to you, seeing your dog wearing a donut cone can also be less stressful than seeing your dog wearing the so-called “cone of shame” for the period prescribed during recovery.
-Here are two possible donut cone options you may want to consider.
+A dog doughnut cone gives your dog an increased range of vision and movement.
+It is similar to an inflatable dog cone.
+As a side benefit, you can actually see your dog while they wear a donut cone.
+And it can be less stressful than seeing your dog wearing the so-called “cone of shame” for the period prescribed during recovery.
+Here are two possible doughnut cone options you may want to consider.

 Total Pet Health Inflatable Veterinarian Approved Dog Collar

 The Total Pet Health Inflatable Veterinarian Approved Dog Collar* doughnut cone comes in four sizes and in a bright navy blue.